Showstoppers

 Edward Atkinson Hornel produced Seashore Roses.
 The three pretty girls

-painted into a pretty seascape would be sickly-sweet if it wasnt
+painted into a pretty seascape would be sickly-sweet if it wasn’t

 for the incredible surface of the work.
 Each brush stroke is defined